- What is the Basque Culinary World Prize?

 - What is the timeline for the prize?

-- The nomination period is open until mid-May 2018.
-The nominations are first reviewed by the Prize Committee, which consists of academics and culinary experts.
-In June this committee announces 10 finalists.
-Then, in July, the Jury gathers during the meeting of the Basque Culinary Center Advisory Council to deliberate and choose the winner (by majority vote).
-The result is announced immediately.
+- The nomination period is open until May 31st, 2018.
+The nominations are reviewed by the Technical Committee, which consists of academics and culinary experts.
+This committee will announce the 10 finalists on July 2nd.
+Then, the Jury gathers during the meeting of the Basque Culinary Center Advisory Council to deliberate and choose the winner (by majority vote).
+The result will be announced on July 24.
+The award ceremony will take place on October 25 in the Basque Country.

 - Who backs the prize?